eulersson/taconez/README.md

 I personally use **Rancher Desktop**'s docker daemon, which runs on a linux VM.
 If I were on linux I would simply bind the device with `--device /dev/snd:/dev/snd`.

-The workaround is to run a **PulseAudio** server on the macOS and make the container act as a client to it.
+To have a corss-platform solution that also doen't involve a PulseAudio service on the container is connecting the container as a client to a PulseAudio server running at the host.

 ```
 brew install pulseaudio